ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ----------------------

 This function computes the anomalies for the whole dataset.
-It can compute anomalies from the full, seasonal, monthly and daily climatologies.
+It can compute anomalies from the full, seasonal, monthly, daily and hourly climatologies.
 Optionally standardized anomalies can be calculated.

 Parameters:
-    * period: define the granularity of the climatology to use: full period, seasonal, monthly or daily.
+    * period: define the granularity of the climatology to use: full period, seasonal, monthly, daily or hourly.
-      Available periods: 'full', 'season', 'seasonal', 'monthly', 'month', 'mon', 'daily', 'day'.
+      Available periods: 'full', 'season', 'seasonal', 'monthly', 'month', 'mon', 'daily', 'day', 'hourly', 'hour', 'hr'.
 Default is 'full'
     * reference: Time slice to use as the reference to compute the climatology on.
 Can be 'null' to use the full cube or a dictionary with the parameters from extract_time_.
 Default is null